NJindia/4300FinalProject/README.md

 - Did all functionalities on Account Page
   - Edit Name, Phone Number, Address
   - Edit Credit Card
   - Edit E-mail and Password
-- Created user's databases
+- Created the database and the tables for the user's account

 Database File:
 final_project.sql

-Direction:
+Directions:
 1. Add the .sql file to database
 2. Open the home.php page first